AlexMatusevich/node-js-microservices/README.md

 ## Notes
 - [TSD](https://github.com/DefinitelyTyped/tsd) is deprecated, [Typings](https://github.com/typings/typings) should've been used instead.
 - [Public](https://github.com/AlexMatusevich/node-js-microservices/tree/master/public) folder is UI representation code that was written quickly and looks ugly.
+- [Seneca](http://senecajs.org/) has no TypeScript definition, but it's supposed to be done soon.
+[See for more details](https://github.com/senecajs/seneca/issues/159).

 ## Things to be Implemented or Improved:
 - Error Handling